Our goal is that our students live life in all its fullness and flourish as God intended. We want to give every girl a better future.

 Our progress 8 scores have been consistently at least above average in national comparisons.
 In 2019 we broke all of our school records for all of headline measures for progress, attainment and attendance.

-As well as our headline measures an English Language standard pass (grade 4+) rate of 91% and a Maths GCSE 7+ pass rate of 30%(twice the National average) were particular highlights.
+As well as our headline measures in both 2019 and 2020 an English Language standard pass (grade 4+) rate of 91% and a Maths GCSE 7+ pass rate of approximately twice the National average were particular highlights.

 Most pleasing was that students of all abilities made similar and excellent progress overall.